 - On average private renters in London spend 45% of their income on rent

 - On average it costs less to have a mortgage than to rent in the private sector in London – outside of London private rents are similar to mortgage repayments

-The number of families in the private rented sector has increased significantly.
-Households with dependent children living in the private rented sector has increased to 36%, up six percentage points from 10 years ago.
+The number of families in the private rented sector has grown significantly.
+Households with dependent children living in the private rented sector have increased to 36%, up six percentage points from 10 years ago.

 Housing costs and affordability

 Households in London ‘spend a greater proportion of their income on housing costs’ irrespective of tenure than households in the rest of England.